- One-on-one therapy

 Evidence-based clinical therapies are complemented by adjunct therapies including exercise, meditation, nutrition, and yoga, as well as other social and recreational activities, to engage and restore the body, mind, and spirit.

-Six Week, Small-Group Program
+Seven Week, Small-Group Program

-The standard length of the Mood and Anxiety Program (MAP) is six weeks.
+The standard length of the Mood and Anxiety Program (MAP) is seven weeks.
 This ensures that each patient gets the time and guidance that they need to recover and be properly prepared to maintain their recovery after leaving the program.
 We strongly emphasize relapse prevention skills to ensure that patients can sustain the gains that they make during their treatment programs.

 The MAP program allows a maximum of eight patients in residence together at any one time.
 The small number of patients allows us to observe and interact with patients frequently and provide them with effective, individualized care in an supportive and inclusive environment.
 This allows MAP patients to make gains and build momentum in their recovery.